 Growing a Variegated Sweet Iris Plant

-The 2- to 3-foot tall sword-like variegated foliage of sweet flag iris plants add interest to any garden style, even when the plant is not in bloom.
-Its lavender-blue colored flowers bloom in late spring to early summer and their sweet fragrance attracts many pollinators.
+The 2- to 3-foot (61-91.5 cm.) tall, sword-like, variegated foliage of sweet flag iris plants add interest to any garden style, even when the plant is not in bloom.
+Its lavender blue colored flowers bloom in late spring to early summer and its sweet fragrance attracts many pollinators.
 However, it is not just a beautiful ornamental plant.
 Orris root powder and orris oil are made from the rhizomes of zebra iris plants and are used in many herbal medicines and natural beauty products.

 Like most irises, sweet iris is seldom bothered by deer or rabbits and can be drought tolerant once established.
 Sweet iris is also more resistant to diseases and iris borers than other varieties.
 Still, it is wise to regularly inspect their rhizomes for borer damage.